landlab/landlab/docs/install.rst

 Quick Install Instructions (For Experienced Python Users)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you are new to Python, you probably should see instructions :ref:`here for Anaconda users <landlab-install_with_anaconda>` and :ref:`here for Canopy users <landlab-install_with_canopy>`.
-Otherwise, continue!
+Otherwise, if you don't like details, continue!

 - Open a terminal (or the command prompt) and type the following::